 This is part one of a two-part webinar series.
 To register for both parts together at a discounted price, please click here.

-CPE Credit: Participants can earn up to 2 CPE credits in the Computer Software and Applications field of study.
+CPE Credit: Participants can earn up to 2.0 CPE credits in the Computer Software and Applications field of study for each webinar in this series.
 Please note that CPE credit is only available for viewing the live program.

 100% Money-Back Cancellation and Refund Policies: If you can’t make the live webinar, you may cancel at any time before the webinar begins for a full refund.
 If you are not satisfied with the webinar, we will provide you a full refund.
 For more information regarding refund, complaint and program cancellation policies, please call us at 703-372-0550.

 Instructional Method: Group Internet Based for the Live Program.
 [If you attend the program on-demand (after the live date), you will receive Self-Study credit.
 Please note that to receive Self-Study credit you will need to complete a final exam after viewing the webinar.]